hugoledoux/startinpy/docs/howitworks.md

 ```

 Which outputs this below.
-Notice first that there are 6 vertices: the 5 we inserted plus the infinite vertex (with dummy coordinates -99999.99999...).
+Notice first that there are a total of 6 vertices: the 5 we inserted plus the infinite vertex (at index-0 with infinity coordinates `[inf inf inf]`).
 Notice also no finite triangles refers to the vertex 0.

 ```